EOEPCA/resource-health/docs/usage/tutorials.md

 * How to configure Health Check API and Telemetry API backends using hooks
 * How to configure Health Check API and Telemetry API authentication using hooks
+* How to make authorization decisions for Health Check API and Telemetry API
+* How to disallow actions for any other reason, e.g. disallow creating checks with too frequent schedules

-Hooks are Python functions which define API backend and authentication configuration.
+Hooks are Python functions which are called by the APIs and by their backends to get the configuration information and to ask if a certain action is allowed.
 For more about API backends, see [Health Check API Backend](#health-check-api-backend) and [Telemetry API Backend/Proxy](#telemetry-api-backendproxy).

 The following hook parts are common for both Health Check API and Telemetry API hooks:

 1. `UserInfo` type definition.
 You will produce a value of this type upon inspecting the user authentication data, and you will use it later on to make authentication decisions such as "Bob gets to use this check template and Alice does not".
     Note that Python is dynamically typed, so you don't have to do this, but it shows your tooling what you expect, and thus the tooling (such as mypy) can point to your mistakes before executing the code.